sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 This article is going to walk through a few different ways to constrain the types within a tuple used as a template parameter.
 In C++, tuples are a collection of values of different types.
 You can access different elements at compile time via the `get` method.
 The very commonly used std::pair is a two-element tuple-like type.

-While developing Crunch <insert link to the intro article>, I had quite a few use cases for applying template concepts to tuples and found some good - and not so good - ways to do it.
+While [developing Crunch](https://www.volatileint.dev/posts/crunch-intro/), I had quite a few use cases for applying template concepts to tuples and found some good - and not so good - ways to do it.
 Hopefully by the end of this article, you feel comfortable writing template concepts targeting `std::tuple` parameters!

 For folks who want an at-a-glance solution and are less interested in the motivation and details, I'll quickly show what we're going to build up to.